-When Governor Rick Perry appointed me to serve as a Justice on the 9th Court of Appeals to fill the position of Justice David Gaultney, it was an honor.
-I am proud to be serving on the court with a wonderful group of Justices, and to be the first woman to serve as a Justice on the 9th Court of Appeals.
+Governor Perry appointed me to serve as a Justice on the 9th Court of Appeals to fill the position of Justice David Gaultney, who retired.
+It is an honor to serve on the court with a wonderful group of Justices, and to be the first woman to serve as a Justice on the 9th Court of Appeals.

 Justice Leanne Johnson

 From the Court’s Website

 The Ninth Court of Appeals serves 10 counties in Southeast Texas.
 The Court was created by the legislature in 1915 and currently has jurisdiction over cases in the ten counties listed below.
 The justices on the Court are Chief Justice Steve McKeithen, Justice Charles Kreger, Justice Hollis Horton and Justice Leanne Johnson.

 The Legislature has divided the State into fourteen courts of appeals districts.
 Each court has at least three justices — a chief justice and two justices.
 There are now eighty justices serving on the fourteen courts of appeals.
 Effective January 1, 2005, the 78th Legislature increased the number of justices on the Ninth Court of Appeals from three to four.

 - San Jacinto